choigeunchang/Algorithm/README.md

 # Algorithm

-Solving the problem in Samsung SW Expert Academy and Baekjoon.
+Solving the problem in Samsung SW Expert Academy, Baekjoon and Jungol.